Effects of quantum geometry on the decoherence induced by black holes

 It will turn out that this feature of a quantized geometry will in particular prevent modes whose energies lie below that corresponding to the minimal area change to be absorbed by the black hole and hence to enter it, similarly as transitions inside atoms can only happen if the photons have a suitable (in the analogy used here a sufficiently large) frequency.
 As we will see, the consideration of simply just one single minimum-area step can give already, for the values of the quanta of area proposed so far, the bulk of the effect.
 Given that the decoherence process described in \cite{Danielson:2022tdw,Danielson:2022sga} is caused by very low frequency radiation, we obtain possibly quite a significant change in the behavior of the decoherence caused by the presence of a horizon with quantum geometry.
 In what follows, we first briefly introduce the discussions for horizons with classical geometries and then show how they can be modified to take into account a quantization of the horizon geometry by the introduction of a minimal area.

 Let us first briefly review some results for the case of a classical stationary horizon in order to set the stage for horizons with quantum geometries.
-The original discussions in~\cite{Danielson:2022tdw,Danielson:2022sga,Gralla:2023oya} follow a global point of view to determine the decoherence by calculating the number of particles radiated from $A$'s superposition through the horizon.
-Subsequent works~\cite{Wilson-Gerow:2024ljx,Danielson:2024yru} take the local point of view and analyze the decoherence by evaluating the quantum vacuum at $A$'s position.
-These works show in particular that the two approaches lead to equivalent physical predictions, and can be usefully applied both in the electromagnetic and in the gravitational case.
-So, for definiteness, we will focus here on the local approach, specifically on the derivation in \cite{Wilson-Gerow:2024ljx}, and discuss the electromagnetic case.
+We will focus here on the local approach, specifically on the derivation in \cite{Wilson-Gerow:2024ljx}, and discuss the electromagnetic case.
 We consider a charged particle $A$, in a stationary lab in a black hole spacetime which, to illustrate the case, we take to be Schwarzschild.
 The particle is put in a quantum superposition of two locations, described by the orthogonal states $\ket{\psi_L}$ and $\ket{\psi_R}$, held in this superposition for a time $\mathcal{T}$, and then eventually recombined.
 We assume that the associated electromagnetic currents $j^\mu$, $j^\mu_L$ and $j^\mu_R$, with $j^\mu_L = j^\mu_R = j^\mu$ at early and late times, are essentially classical, i.e., quantum fluctuations are negligible compared to their expectation values and do not exhibit appreciable radiation reaction, at all times.
 The sourced quantum field is then in the coherent states $|A^\mu\rangle$, $|A^\mu_{L/R}\rangle$ \cite{Glauber}.
 While delocalized, the state evolves as

 where we dropped spacetime indices in the field states for ease of notation.
 This can be usefully expressed in terms of the density matrix $\rho_{\psi A} = \ket{\chi}\bra{\chi}$.
 The reduced density matrix for the particle alone is obtained by tracing out the field and reads